GAIN MUSCLE MINUS THE FAT WITH MASS JYM*

 Mass JYM’s ratio of low-glycemic (low-GI) to high-glycemic (high-GI) carbs is another key aspect that makes this formula a true lean-mass-gainer.
 I designed the carb blend in Mass JYM mainly from pea starch, isomaltulose, and oat fiber to deliver a 3:1 ratio of low-GI to high-GI carbs.

-At this ratio, you are unlikely to spike insulin (outside of a normal range) or add fat as easily as you would with a mass-gainer that uses primarily high-GI carbs like sugar, dextrose, or maltodextrin.
-It also means Mass JYM works well as a pre-workout carb source, as it provides a small amount of quick fuel followed by a larger amount of long-lasting fuel to help provide energy from the start of your workout all the way to the end.* Research further shows that when consuming carbs before and/or during workouts, the body’s testosterone-to-cortisol ratio is higher, suggesting the body is in a more anabolic state.*
+At this ratio, you are unlikely to spike insulin (outside of a normal range) or add fat as easily as you would with a mass-gainer that relies more heavily on high-GI carbs like sugar, dextrose, or maltodextrin alone.* It also means Mass JYM works well as a pre-workout carb source, as it provides a small amount of quick fuel followed by a larger amount of long-lasting fuel to help provide energy from the start of your workout all the way to the end.* Research further suggests that when consuming carbs before and/or during workouts, the body is in a more anabolic state.*

 Another way carbs are essential to maximizing muscle growth has to do with muscle cell volume.
 Glycogen, the storage form of carbohydrates in muscle, pulls water into muscle cells.
 The higher the muscle glycogen content, the fuller (bigger) the muscle will be.
 Yet maximal muscle cell volume has more to do than just looking bigger – it also places a stretch on the muscle cell membrane that can help signal biochemical pathways leading to an increase in muscle protein synthesis, which can help lead to long-term increases in muscle growth.*